 Display a notification in the Windows notification area for the following eventsYou can use this option to specify that a notification is displayed in the notification area of the Windows taskbar for the following events:

 Wrap lines in log paneThis causes lines extending beyond the right edge of your screen to be wrapped.

 Maximum number of lines in log paneThis option enables you to specify the maximum number of lines in the log pane on the

-Automatically remove entries from log file when they are more than ... day(s) oldThis option causes the
+Automatically remove entries from log file when they are more than ... day(s) oldThis option allows old log entries to be automatically deleted from the